-While these devices may seem complicated, the process behind how they function to cool the air is actually quite fascinating and easy to understand.
+While these devices may seem complicated, the process behind how window AC works to cool the air is actually quite easy to understand.

 In this post, we’ll explain everything you’d ever want to know about how does a window air conditioner work.

 - Function of the Air Filters

 After you’re done reading, check out our free guide on the best window air conditioner models where we show you what features to look for to find the perfect AC unit for your own home.

 Also, this same information applies to through the wall air conditioners which are basically the same thing as window AC units.
 The major difference is that you can install them inside a wall as a way to free up your window.

 To find out more about those options, take a look at our guide on the best wall mounted AC units here.

 How Does a Window Air Conditioner Work?